DAC & DOM Programs

-The purpose of VUIM’s First Professional Doctorate in Acupuncture program – titled the Doctor of Acupuncture (DAc.) – and First Professional Doctorate in Oriental Medicine program – titled the Doctor of Oriental Medicine – is to foster competent Oriental medicine practitioners through advanced studies.
-To incorporate this purpose, VUIM set forth the following goals for its Doctor of Acupuncture (DAc.) and Doctor of Oriental Medicine (DOM) Programs:
+The purpose of VUIM’s First Professional Doctorate in Acupuncture program – titled the Doctor of Acupuncture (DAc.) – and First Professional Doctorate in Oriental Medicine program – titled the Doctor of Acupuncture and Herbal Medicine – is to foster competent Oriental medicine practitioners through advanced studies.
+To incorporate this purpose, VUIM set forth the following goals for its Doctor of Acupuncture (DAc.) and Doctor of Acupuncture and Herbal Medicine (DAcHM) Programs:

 To offer advanced and comprehensive education in acupuncture and Oriental medicine beyond the Master’s level